ABOUT

 THE DANCER

 Lisette is a student of Kumu Hula Patrick Makuakāne and his hālau, Nā Lei Hulu I Ka Wēkiu based in San Francisco, California.
 Known as a creative force in the hula world for his innovative choreography, his work is grounded in the traditions and fundamentals of hula.
 While he is dedicated to keeping traditional dances intact as they have been passed on for generations, he has also developed his own unique style of hula called hula mua that uses modern music to provide new dimensions to the poetry of hula.
 Having studied with some of Hawaiʻi’s most recognized hula masters, including John Keola Lake and Robert Cazimero, Kumu Makuakāne achieved the recognized status of kumu hula (hula master) after completing his intensive traditional studies with hula master Mae Kamāmalu Klein in 2000.
-He has received numerous awards for his choreography and was recently awarded the 2018 Artistic Legacy Award from the San Francisco Arts Commission.
+He has received numerous awards for his choreography and was recently awarded the prestigious MacArthur Foundation Fellowship in 2023.

 CONTACT